DSC-Mount-Kenya-University/Python_For_Data_Science/README.md

 This bundle includes all we've covered in:

--CLASSES
+- CLASSES
--DICTIONARIES
+- DICTIONARIES
--LISTS
+- LISTS
--MIXED DATA TYPES
+- MIXED DATA TYPES
--NUMPY ARRAYS
+- NUMPY ARRAYS
--SETS
+- SETS

--Please note that some of these we haven't covered but are usually what i mean when i say go read some more :-)
+Please note that some of these we haven't covered but are usually what i mean when i say go read some more :-)

 ---